arithy/packcc/import/code/README.md

-# Import Files of Utility Codes
+# Import Files of Useful Codes

 ## Overview

-In this directory, import files that provide utility codes are stored.
+In this directory, import files that provide useful codes are stored.

 ## Import Files